madushan1000/flrh/README.md

 ## How does it work?
 All the translations happen locally on your browser.
 FLRH uses [bergamot-translator](https://github.com/browsermt/bergamot-translator) WASM build, and machine learning models trained by mozilla [firefox-translations-models](https://github.com/mozilla/firefox-translations-models/).
 When you trigger the bookmarklet, it'll download and usually cache all the files needed for translations locally(~5Mb for the translator + ~20Mb for each language you want to use).
+Source code is [here](https://github.com/madushan1000/flrh).

 ## It doesn't work for me.
 What do I do?
 Generally, it should work for most websites, even on smartphones.
 But some websites restrict what content can be loaded into them(by using strict `Content-Security-Policy` headers).
 Please do not disable Content Security Policy in your browser to make it work.
 Use a webextensions like [CSP for ME](https://addons.mozilla.org/en-US/firefox/addon/csp-for-me/) to inject your own policies to specific websites.
 Bellow will work for FLRH if you use `CSP for ME`.